diraniyoussef/Automation/README.md

 # Automation
-automation - communication between 2 panels (extendable) and an android mobile app can monitor the system.
+automation based on WiFi (and/or Internet) - communication between 2 panels (extendable) and an android mobile app can monitor the system.

 So impressive project.
 I'm so proud to share it with you !
 It may outcome some commercial products...